home-assistant/home-assistant.io/source/_integrations/devolo_home_network.markdown

 ## Known limitations

 This integration only supports using the API the devolo Home Network App uses.
-The device website usually offers additional features, however they are not available via API and thus cannot be supported until devolo adds them to the API.
+The device website usually offers additional features.
+However, these features are not available via API and thus cannot be supported until devolo adds them to the API.

 ## Removal